devrev/typescript-sdk/README.md

 # Authorization

 Setup an env variable `DEVREV_TOKEN` It will be used as an auth token by default, You can also pass in the url and token in `client.setup()` as a param (see below).
+It is also required to run tests.

 # Installation

 ```
 npm install @devrev/typescript-sdk
 ```
-The version can be found in package.json
+The version can be found in package.json.
+The SDK is currently beta.
 Make sure that your project's **package.json** contains `"type":"module"` setting.

 # Example Usage of the Beta SDK